kenzo0111/WBIMPS-CNSC/docs/code-snippets.md

-# Code Snippets — Authentication, PR, PO, Inventory, Assets, Notifications, Activity Logs
+# Code Snippets — moved

-This document gathers canonical code snippets found in the project related to the requested features.
-Use these snippets as reference for development, tests or documentation.
+This document has been moved to a clearer location: `docs/guides/code-snippets.md`

 ---